BrenoUSP/Essays/Learning How to Learn/2 - How to learn anything you want.md

 ## 3) The routine

 A routine is very important to avoid problems of procrastination.
-Actually, our brains like routines so much and can learn fast about them if you give them the time.
+Actually, our brains like routines so much and can learn fast about them if you give them the time [8].
 There are many ways you can create routines to do your studying and learn hard things!

 ### Write your tasks down

 Well, plan ahead!
 What are you trying to do today, and tomorrow, and the day after?
 It's really demanding for our brains to recalling the tasks every time, so give your brain a break!
 Write some tasks down!

-### Time blocking
+### Time blocking [9]

 Together with writing the tasks, you could do time blocking, which is allocating specific blocks of time to do these tasks!
 Research indicates that an effective way to do this planning is the night before the day you are planning.
 I'd recommend apps like Google Calendar (for time blocking) with Todoist (for creating tasks).